swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 there is sufficient for the monitoring bucket as well.

 The Evidently UI service only needs read access to the workspace, because it reads snapshots and workspace metadata for display.
-The snapshots are written by the monitoring script (`src/monitor_cloud.py`) that runs in GitHub Actions.

 #### Apply the UI manifests